 - By permission of the faculty coordinator, up to three courses from the Cities Program may be counted toward the major.

 - No more than three courses are allowed to double-count between urban studies and another major.

 - Students must complete an integrating exercise that synthesizes earlier urban studies work in the major through URST 401.
-Qualified students (GPA over 3.25 and 3.50 in the major) may choose to get honors in the major which will require them to complete a one-semester thesis through URST 497, or a two-semester thesis through URST 498 (fall) and URST 499 (spring) with a grade of A- or better.
+Qualified students (GPA over 3.50 in the major) may choose to get honors in the major which will require them to complete a one-semester thesis through URST 497, or a two-semester thesis through URST 498 (fall) and URST 499 (spring) with a grade of A- or better.

 Planning & Policy